 The things that make me shine are those things that are beautiful, pure, kind.

 So my heart sank when Ravelry made their anti-Trump proclamation.
 Not because of what I think or don’t think about Trump, but because of the blanket statement that anyone who supports the Trump administration “undeniably supports white supremacy.”

-Of course racism is bad, wrong, and evil, and it should be eradicated.
-I think we all can agree on that.
+Racism is wrong, and there is no place for it.
+Prejudice (“pre judging”) is wrong, and there is no place for it.
 But the Ravelry statement is guilty of that which they are purporting to fight.
 My dismay was with the prejudicial nature of their statement, prejudice being “…feelings, opinions, or attitudes, especially of a hostile nature, regarding an ethnic, racial, social, or religious group” (Dictionary.com) [emphasis mine].
 My disquietude was at their stating that everyone in a certain group (supporters of the Trump administration) is a certain way (undeniably supports white supremacy).

 This makes me so very sad, because I have loved Ravelry over the years.
 Casey is a coding genius.
 There’s nothing like Ravelry in ease of use.
 The many, many functionalities are amazing.
 The site has made it possible for me to meet knitters from around the world.
 It’s where I got my start in pattern publishing.

 Anyway, all of this to let you know that I am in the process of closing my Ravelry storefront.
 You will still be able to find my patterns here on knitequalsjoy.com.
 They are also available on the LoveCrafts website.
 I’m not sure what the Ravelry Knit Equals Joy group will look like or even if it will continue to exist.